hms-dbmi/viv/README.md

 ##### `colormap` (String)

-This is the map to be used for colors - one of `magma, viridis, turbidity, hot, greys, rainbow`.
+This is the map to be used for colors - one of `magma, viridis, turbidity, hot, greys, rainbow` etc.
-Please open an issue if you want more.
+For a complete list of currently supported options, go to the [glsl-colormap page](https://github.com/glslify/glsl-colormap).
+Please open an issue if you want us to implement more.

 ##### `opacity` (Number)